-The instructions below will outline how to install an SSL certificate on an AWS EC2 instance.
+You can find instructions for installing an SSL certificate on an AWS EC2 instance.

 Before You Start

-Before you start, please make sure you have downloaded your certificate files.
+Please make sure you have downloaded your certificate files.
 Still haven't downloaded your certificate?
-To get instructions for how to download your certificate (.zip), you can click here.
+To get instructions on how to download your certificate (.zip), you can click here.

 After downloading your certificate, you should have a ZIP containing the following certificate files: